 Let’s start by answering exactly what an infrared sauna is so that we are on the same page.

-The main thing to know about infrared saunas is that, unlike traditional saunas, they do not heat the air around you.
+The main thing to know about high quality infrared saunas is that, unlike traditional saunas, they do not heat the air around you.
 Instead, infrared saunas use electromagnetic radiation through infrared lamps, in order to directly warm up your body.

 So the air isn’t getting hot, you are.